1c7/Youtube-Auto-Subtitle-Download/readme.md

 # Download Youtube Subtitle
+### (Only support the classic Youtube, the new material design is not support, PR is welcome)

 If you read following install instruction but still feel confused,
 you can watch this video I made: https://youtu.be/_e9pGKO-V24